bmw-software-engineering/trlc/TUTORIAL-CHECKS.md

 As seen in the above example, there are some built-in functions that you can use.
 They are:

-* `trlc:len` can be used to get the length of a string or array
+* `len` can be used to get the length of a string or array
-* `trlc:startswith` can be used to test the beginning of a string
+* `startswith` can be used to test the beginning of a string
-* `trlc:endswith` can be used to test the end of a string
+* `endswith` can be used to test the end of a string
-* `trlc:matches` tests if a regular expression matches a string
+* `matches` tests if a regular expression matches a string

 For example:

 ```
 checks Requirement {
-   trlc:endswith(description, "."),
+   endswith(description, "."),
      warning "description should end in a full-stop",
 	 description

-   not trlc:matches(description, "[Ff]ight club"),
+   not matches(description, "[Ff]ight club"),
      error "we do not talk about fight club",
 	 description
 }